jacobfulfyll/wins_contributed/README.md

 # Introducing Wins Contributed

 Wins contributed measures players contribution in every win.
 By doing this, we can graph the MVP race for any given year game by game.
 Below is a video showing the MVP race using Wins contributed for games 119 through 1023 in the 2018-2019 regular season.
-If you would like to see the full video, videos for other years, and plenty of other graphs describing previous NBA Season, [click here](https://github.com/jacobfulfyll/wins_contributed/tree/master/Graphs):
+If you would like to see the full video, videos for other years, and plenty of other graphs describing previous NBA Seasons, [click here](https://github.com/jacobfulfyll/wins_contributed/tree/master/Graphs):

 ![Alt Text](Graphs/MVP_Races/2018-19.gif)